UtrechtUniversity/yoda/docs/design/overview/data-requests.md

 the researcher has created a signed copy of the document, he can upload it through a web form.
 The signed copy is saved in the subcollection.
 The data may now be made available to the researcher by the data manager.

+## Data assessment only (DAO) requests

+DAO requests follow the procedure of regular data requests, as described above, excluding the project manager's preliminary review, the data manager review, the DAC review, and the research proposal preregistration.
+In other words, after submission, a DAO request is immediately offered to the project manager for final evaluation, after which the procedure is identical to regular data requests.